hustcer/nushell.github.io/.ebook-pub/commands/http_put.md

 ## Signature

-`> http put (URL) (data) --user --password --content-type --max-time --headers --raw --insecure --full --allow-errors`
+`> http put (URL) (data) --user --password --content-type --max-time --headers --raw --insecure --full --allow-errors --redirect-mode`

 ## Parameters

-- `URL`: the URL to post to
+- `URL`: The URL to post to.
-- `data`: the contents of the post body
+- `data`: The contents of the post body.
 - `--user {any}`: the username when authenticating
 - `--password {any}`: the password when authenticating
 - `--content-type {any}`: the MIME type of content to post